 Unit 12: Director as Practitioner

 In the final stage of the course, you will advance your thinking and practice through a series of complex challenges.
 You will develop key skills for producing your work, including training in fundraising and marketing.
-You will also be mentored in the practice of directing within educational contexts – a key source of employment for early career directors.
+You will also be introduced to the practice of directing within educational contexts – a key source of employment for early career directors.
 You will begin the complex journey of taking the skills you have learned and experimenting with their application to refine your own voice as a director.